Level of Study

 Forms of Assessment

-The exam is a supervised term paper of 4500 words (±10%), excluding the bibliography and any attachments, on a topic the student chooses in agreement with the course instructor.
-In the re-take exam the following semester, the student, who has completed the compulsory supervision in the teaching semester, hands in the term paper without further supervision.
+The exam is a supervised term paper of 4500 word (±10%), excluding the bibliography and any attachments, on a topic the student chooses in agreement with the course instructor.
+Topics for the term paper is presented early in the teaching semester.
+In the re-sit exam, students who have completed the compulsory supervision in the teaching semester submit their term paper without further supervision..

 Obligatory coursework is valid for one semester following the semester of instruction.